ptondereau/laravel-packme/README.md

-Laravel Packer
+Laravel PackMe
 =================

-Laravel Packer is a project starter pack which combine all basic stuff (src, tests) in order to develop a package for Laravel 5.*.
+Laravel PackMe is a project starter pack which combine all basic stuff (src, tests) in order to develop a package for Laravel 5.*.

 Most of this repository's common practices comes from [Graham Campbell](https://github.com/GrahamCampbell).
 You should follow him!

-Laravel Packer was created by, and is maintained by [Pierre Tondereau](https://github.com/ptondereau).
+Laravel PackMe was created by, and is maintained by [Pierre Tondereau](https://github.com/ptondereau).
 It utilises my [Laravel TestBench](https://github.com/GrahamCampbell/Laravel-TestBench) package.
-Feel free to check out the [change log](CHANGELOG.md), [releases](https://github.com/ptondereau/laravel-packer/releases), [license](LICENSE), and [contribution guidelines](CONTRIBUTING.md).
+Feel free to check out the [change log](CHANGELOG.md), [releases](https://github.com/ptondereau/laravel-packme/releases), [license](LICENSE), and [contribution guidelines](CONTRIBUTING.md).

 ## Installation